It’s About Time the Tiki Trend Took to the Shores of South Africa

 Mai Tai

-No this is not some form of martial arts.
-Mai Tai is a Tahitian phrase meaning “the best—out of this world.”
-What a perfect fit for a tiki party.
-This is our favourite Mai Tai recipe by Liquor.com.
+No, this is not martial arts!
+Mai Tai is a Tahitian phrase meaning “the best – out of this world.”
+Perfect for a Tiki party.
+Our favourite recipe by Liquor.com:

 - Fresh lime juice